fbpx Skip to main content

 What’s more, wyzowl reports that 89% of people buy after watching a video.
 For 96% of people, explainer videos have deepened their understanding of a product or service — which, in turn, has pushed them deeper into the sales funnel.

 We witness this powerful impact of video content ourselves every time our clients deploy the videos that we make for them.
-Check out Princeton Health’s growth for example.
-Their sales skyrocketed as soon as they published the explainer videos we developed for them.
+Check out Blackwood’s growth for example.
+They had a significant uptick in sales and engagement as soon as they published the hero video we developed for them.

 Another outstanding example of the power of video marketing is Dropbox.
 It initially invested in an explainer video to validate its business idea (instead of investing in an MVP).
 This cost them only a fraction of money and time.